patricklemmer/patricklemmer/README.md

 #### - 🤔 I’m looking for help with: As I am currently searching for an entry level role as fullstack developer, I am always happy to receive any tips on open roles or companies that are hiring.

-#### - ⚡ Fun fact: Bialowieza, Alaska, Dovrefjell, Okavango Delta, Ellesmere Island and the Carpathian Mountains are the top destinations on my photographic bucket list.
+#### - ⚡ Fun fact: I am currently planning my next photographic trip to Bialowieza, Poland later this year.
+Alaska, Dovrefjell, Okavango Delta, Ellesmere Island and the Carpathian Mountains are the other destinations on my photographic bucket list.

 #### - 📫 How to reach me: You can get hold of me on [LinkedIn](https://www.linkedin.com/in/patricklemmer/), [Twitter](https://twitter.com/patrick_lemmer), through my [website](https://patricklemmer.dev/) or via email at patricklemmerdev@gmail.com